Bako Sahakyan: Career

 In 1999, he was named interior minister of Nagorno-Karabakh.
 He also led the Nagorno-Karabakh security service from 2001 to June 2007, when he resigned in order to run in the 2007 Nagorno-Karabakh presidential election.

 President of Artsakh

 Sahakyan ran as an independent and won the elections with 85 percent of the votes.
 Voters mainly turned to Sahakyan because of his record in the security services.
 He pledged to seek full independence for Artsakh, using the example of international recognition of Kosovo as an independent state, which he said would pave the way for acceptance of Artsakh's sovereignty.
 He was re-elected for a second five-year term in 2012 and then indirectly by Artsakh's National Assembly in 2017 for a three-year term.
 He was succeeded by Arayik Harutyunyan, who previously served as Sahakyan's prime minister, in 2020.

-Arrest
+Arrest and trial

 On 3 October 2023, he and two other former presidents of Artsakh, Arkadi Ghukasyan and Arayik Harutyunyan, together with former president of the National Assembly Davit Ishkhanyan, were detained by the State Security Service of Azerbaijan and brought to Baku.